 Since I was able to talk, I have always wanted to be a veterinarian and especially a wildlife vet.
 Whether it is wildlife research, medicine, conservation or management, I am really concerned about this field.

-Recently, I went a few days in the Aoste Valley, in Italy, to work on the wildlife health management of local cervid populations.
+In November 2016, I went a few days in the Aoste Valley, in Italy, to work on the wildlife health management of local cervid populations.
 With veterinary researchers working in collaboration with hunters and rangers, we got and analysed some samples in order to detect Brucellosis, Tuberculosis and other important diseases in those populations.
 This research work realized every year during the hunting season reveals the region’s wildlife health status.